mcaliman/mcaliman.github.io/_posts/en/java/2017-09-16-include-external-jar-on-my-netbeans-project.md

     <!--

-    There exist several targets which are by default empty and which can be used for execution of your tasks.
+    Several targets exist that are empty by default and can be used to execute your tasks.
 These targets are usually executed before and after some main targets.
 They are:

       -pre-init:                 called before initialization of project properties
       -post-init:                called after initialization of project properties